Transfer learning of optimal QAOA parameters in combinatorial optimization: Introduction

 Furthermore, we study the practical TL performance on various quantum technology platforms, namely Aspen-M3 from Rigetti, Harmony and Aria from IonQ, and ibm\_brisbane from IBM with problem sizes 8, 14, and 18 qubits.
-We present solutions of the MIS using QAOA with p=10 and TL from BPP.
+We present solutions for the MIS using QAOA with p=10 and TL from BPP.
 Our results suggest that even in the 14 qubit case for QAOA with p=10, which corresponds to 640 CNOT gates, a positive net gain of TL may still be observable using IonQ Aria.

 Additionally, we explore ``cross-platform TL'', by transferring the QAOA protocol to a quantum annealing protocol.
-To this end, we modify the QA protocol of D-Wave Advantage to mimic the QAOA $\beta$ and $\gamma$ parameters separately.
-We study MIS from 100 to 170 qubits and find that the TL protocol of the $\beta$ parameters performs consistently better than the default D-Wave Advantage annealing protocol.
+To this end, we use a D-Wave quantum annealer \cite{johnson2011quantum, King_2023}, D-Wave Advantage, with a modified custom anneal schedule that reflects the learned TL parameters to mimic the QAOA $\beta$ and $\gamma$ parameters separately.
+We study MIS from 100 to 170 qubits and find that the TL protocol of the $\beta$ parameters performs consistently better than the default D-Wave Advantage annealing protocol for this particular problem.

 The rest of the paper is organized as follows.
 Section~\ref{Sec:QUBO} provides a description of the COPs used in this work, the TL methodology, the postprocessing technique for the real hardware implementation to mitigate some of the noise, and a description of the cross-platform TL approach.
 In Sec.~\ref{Sec:Results} we present our results and a discussion.
 Finally, Sec.~\ref{Sec:Conclusion} contains our conclusions.
 The source code for the results shown here can be found at \url{https://jugit.fz-juelich.de/qip/transfer-learning-QAOA}.